forhad446/forhad446/README.md

-### Hi there 👋, I'm Forhad Mia
+## Hey there, I'm Forhad Mia! 👋
 #### Web Developer
 ![Web Developer](https://i.ibb.co/8j24pJy/IMG20220225154205-removebg-preview.png)

-My name is Forhad Mia, who Passionate and detail-oriented Frontend Developer equipped with a solid foundation in HTML, CSS, and JavaScript, complemented by proficiency in modern frameworks like React and design utilities such as Tailwind CSS.
-Recently completed an intensive web development course, cultivating a keen eye for user-centric design and intuitive user experiences.
+I'm a passionate full-stack developer with expertise in various technologies.
+My journey began with HTML, CSS, and JavaScript, and since then, I've delved deeper into modern frameworks like React, along with libraries such as Tailwind CSS.

+### What I've worked with:

+- **Frontend:** HTML, CSS, JavaScript, React, Tailwind CSS
+- **Backend:** Node.js, Express.js
+- **Databases:** MongoDB

+### My Approach:

+I love building sleek and responsive web applications, focusing on user experience and efficient functionality.
+I enjoy tackling challenges, learning new technologies, and implementing them in creative ways to solve real-world problems.

+### What I'm currently exploring:

+I'm always on the lookout for new tools and technologies to expand my skill set.
+Lately, I've been diving deeper into [specific topic/technology you're currently learning or interested in].

+Feel free to explore my repositories and reach out for collaborations or discussions on any projects.
+Let's connect and build something awesome together! 😊

 Skills: HTML / CSS / TAILWIND / JAVASCRIPT / REACT / MONGODB / NODE JS